-The American Express Business Gold card is one of the best travel credit cards in Canada, but often gets overlooked because it’s a business card.
-What most people don’t realize is that you don’t have to have a business to apply.
+In my American Express Business Gold card review, you’ll find out why it’s one of the best travel credit cards in Canada.
+The card often gets overlooked because it’s a business card, but what most people don’t realize is that you don’t have to have a business to apply.
 Sure, it’ll ask you for your business information, but you can put in anything you want.

 But why would you want to apply for a business card if you don’t have a business?
-For the signup points of course!
-You’ll get 40,000 Membership Rewards points (with a referral) when you spend $5,000 in the first three months of card membership.
-This perk alone is enough to make my American Express Business Gold card review is positive, but keep reading for my thoughts on why this card is a winner.
+For the welcome points of course!
+You’ll get 60,000 Membership Rewards points (with a referral) when you spend $5,000 in the first three months of card membership.
+Keep reading for my thoughts on the card and why this card is a winner.

 American Express Business Gold card benefits